dingalapadum/fundamentals/git/README.md

 # remove a file from the index:
 git reset file
+git reset
-git reset # remove all files from index
+# remove all files from index
-# will not revert the changes but only unstage (remove from the index)!
+# will not revert the changes but only unstage (remove from the index)

 # dicard local changes
 git checkout <file>

 # store content of the index to a commit
 git commit
-# commit message
+# An editor will pop up and you have to provide a commit message:
 # first line is the commit message
-# blank line then complete description of the commit
+# blank line then complete description of the commit can follow

 # short version
 git commit -m "some commit message"